Note

 The

-to a URI, you must manually sync triggers.Make sure to always set all required application settings in the
+WEBSITE_RUN_FROM_PACKAGEto a URI, you must manually sync triggers.Always set all required application settings in the

 Remote builds

-The deployment process assumes that the .zip file that you use or a zip deployment contains a ready-to-run app.
-This means that by default no customizations are run.
+The deployment process assumes that the .zip file you use or a zip deployment contains a ready-to-run app.
+This assumption means that by default no customizations are run.

-There are scenarios that require you to rebuild your app remotely.
-One such example is when you need to include Linux-specific packages in Python or Node.js apps that you developed on a Windows computer.
+Some scenarios require you to rebuild your app remotely.
+One example is when you need to include Linux-specific packages in Python or Node.js apps that you developed on a Windows computer.
 In this case, you can configure Functions to perform a remote build on your code after the zip deployment.

 The way that you request a remote build depends on the operating system to which you're deploying: